stefek99/wings-integration/README.md

 }
 ```

-So as you see we initialize whitelist by address, because whitelist can be deployed in the past,
+So as you see we initialize whitelist by address because a whitelist can be deployed in the past
-and managed not by our crowdsale contract.
+and is not managed by our crowdsale contract.

-In same time token issued by Crowdsale contract, so Crowdsale contract is able to issue new tokens for
+At the same time, a token is issued by Crowdsale contract, so that a Crowdsale contract is able to issue new tokens for
 participants.

-Don't forget about funding address, where you can withdraw ETH later.
+Do not forget about the funding address, where you can withdraw ETH later.

-Let's do functions that allow to exchange sent ETH to contract to tokens:
+Let's do functions that allow us to exchange ETH sent to the contract to tokens:

 ```cs
 // accept ETH by this contract